-USCGC Eagle is the sixth U.S. Coast Guard cutter to bear the name in a proud line dating back to 1792.
-The ship was built in 1936 by the Blohm and Voss Shipyard in Hamburg, Germany, and commissioned as Horst Wessel.
-(Five identical sister ships were also built.)
+USCGC Eagle is the seventh U.S. Coast Guard cutter to bear the name in a proud line dating back to 1792.
+The ship was built in 1936 by the Blohm + Voss Shipyard in Hamburg, Germany, and commissioned as Horst Wessel.
+(Four identical sister ships were also built.)

 Originally operated by Nazi Germany to train cadets for the German Navy, the ship was taken by the United States as a war prize after World War II.
 In 1946, a U.S. Coast Guard crew – aided by the German crew still on board – sailed the tall ship from Bremerhaven to its new homeport in New London, Connecticut.
 Eagle returned to Bremerhaven for the first time since World War II in the summer of 2005, to an enthusiastic welcome.